 You'll find a good selection of Halloween party recipes on this site for making traditional desserts and treats for your Halloween get-together.

 After refreshments, we should not neglect to try some of the time-honored and always thrilling Halloween stunts such as apple bobbing.
+It's an old fashioned Halloween Party idea that never grows stale.

 Fill a clean washtub with fresh water and paired two by two, duck for apples.
 Or, with hands clasped behind the back, guests attempt to bite a chunk from an apple suspended by a string.